 Bondi Sewage Treatment Plant Reliability Improvement and Modernisation Program, Sydney, Australia

-Located beside one of the world's most iconic beaches, the Bondi sewage treatment plant (STP) – Sydney's third largest coastal facility – takes wastewater from half a million of the area's inhabitants and discharges 130 million litres/day of treated effluent into the ocean.
+The Bondi sewage treatment plant (STP) takes wastewater from half a million inhabitants and discharges 130 million litres/day of treated effluent into the ocean.

 Originally commissioned in the 1950s, the facility has undergone a major reliability improvement and modernisation program (RIAMP) designed to renew and enhance the plant to ensure continued, reliable performance for the future.

-The project, which was completed in early 2007, as part of Sydney Water's Water Plan 21 and Coastal Wastewater Strategy, forms a key element in the utility's ongoing work to protect the region's ocean and beach environments.
+The project was completed in early 2007 as part of Sydney Water's Water Plan 21 and Coastal Wastewater Strategy, which forms a key element in the utility's ongoing work to protect the region's oceans and beach environments.

 The work has included addressing issues of wastewater distribution and flow control, sludge management and discharge pumping, improving the collection, handling and disposal of screenings/grit and refurbishing the plant's four digesters.

 Upgrades to the ventilation, electrical, and control systems were also made, along with increasing the level of automation to improve working conditions and further enhancing the operational reliability of the plant.

 The project cost was AUS$95m.

 Bondi STP is one of ten coastal treatment plants operated by Sydney Water, a statutory state corporation wholly owned by New South Wales that provides water and wastewater services to more than four million people in Sydney, Illawarra, and the Blue Mountains.